-Hossein posted his recreation of Nasu Tepee back in June this year, and today I’m sharing his making-of this scene, in which he managed to achieve high resemblance with the original photo and scenario using many tools in the process – 3dsmax, V-Ray, ZBrush, Marvelous Designer, Megascans, SpeedTree, Rayfire and more!
+Hossein posted his recreation of Nasu Tepee back in June 2017, and this the making-of his scene, in which he managed to achieve high resemblance with the original photo and scenario using many tools in the process – 3dsmax, V-Ray, ZBrush, Marvelous Designer, Megascans, SpeedTree, Rayfire and more!

 My name is Hossein Yadollahpour.
 I was born in 1990 in Iran.
 I was introduced to CG world in 2001 when I was reading a tutorial book which was related to version 2.5 of 3D Max and then I was fascinated by CG world.

 My overall experience includes architectural visualization, environment design, character design and VFX.

 In this tutorial, I am going to show you my experiences which I gained during making the Nasu Tepee project.
 I hope you like it.

 Recreation of Nasu Tepee project started when I found some photos of this beautiful building on the Internet.

 Making of Nasu Tepee Video

 The main feature here is this making video, so enjoy!

 Before starting to model any project, it is important to set the UNIT SETUP to a unit which you want to work with it because of not to make any problem during the modeling process.

 I started to model the building base on the information which I could find on the Internet.